NVIDIA-Merlin/NVTabular/examples/README.md

    root@2efa5b50b909:
    ```

-2. Install jupyter-lab with `pip` by running the following command:
+2. If jupyter-lab is not installe, install jupyter-lab with `pip` by running the following command:
    ```
    pip install jupyterlab
    ```